kristof-siket/dns-check-service/README.md

 Their TTLs are a bit low as they need to apply changes quite often, so that warning doesn't mean any problem.

-2. An European domain that is slow from far regions
+2. A European domain that is slow from far regions

 portfolio.hu is also a Hungarian magazine but instead of using Cloudflare, they manage their own DNS.
-Their latency from Europe is quite good, while it performs quite poorly from India, Australia.
+Their latency from Europe is quite good, while it performs quite poorly from India, and Australia.

 `GET https://cf-worker-router.kristofsiket.workers.dev/check-dns/portfolio.hu?region=europe`

 `GET https://cf-worker-router.kristofsiket.workers.dev/check-dns/portfolio.hu?region=india`

 **Please, note that if you try a single domain from a single region multiple times consequently, you will see very low latency as the domain name is being cached.
-We hing the client that the resolution comes from cache if it is below 2ms!**
+We hint the client that the resolution comes from the cache if it is below 2ms!**

 ### Architecture

 As I've already suggested, this system is realized in a distributed way.
 It has two layers:

 - A **Router**, deployed as a Cloudflare Worker, written in the Hono framework (general API framework for the Edge).
-This lives on the Edge - a global distributed network which serves request from a location that is close to the end user.
-This Router does nothing but selects the right DNS Check API instance based on the region provided in the request body.
+This lives on the Edge - a globally distributed network that serves requests from a location that is close to the end user.
+This Router does nothing but select the right DNS Check API instance based on the region provided in the request body.

 - A **DNS Check API**, written in Node.js, TypeScript, Hapi.js that actually performs the DNS queries.
-This is deployed to Kinsta, that runs applications in Google Kubernetes Engine under the hood.
+This is deployed to Kinsta, which runs applications in Google Kubernetes Engine under the hood.

 In real life, the check would be most probably scheduled, so a scheduler component should also be added.
 Now, this proof-of-concept only focuses on triggering the check in a selected region and retrieving the results.